AlbertoBasalo/aidd/generators/1-software-analyst/input/5-AstroBookings-Technical_requirements-CFO-letter.md

 Informational and operational customer data should be stored in a non-relational database, which customers can quickly access from their web app.

-We need a job scheduler that emails suppliers and customers and communicates with relational and NoSQL databases regarding any change.
+We need a job scheduler that call a service to send emails for suppliers and customers and to communicate with relational and NoSQL databases regarding any change.

 System logs, user credentials, and job queues should also be stored in a non-relational database.